ghassan-sys/IoT---Smart-Doorbell/README.md

 - **Room Availability**: Users can check real-time availability and reserve meeting rooms.
 - **Multi-user Support**: Allows multiple users to interact with the system simultaneously.
 - **Smart Notifications**: Sends alerts when a room is successfully reserved or when reservations are upcoming.
+- **Display**: the OLED screen will present the status of the meeting - sad emoji when the Room is occupied, happy emoji when the room is empty.
+In addition to that, pressing the button will display more information about the current owner of the meeting (if exist)
+- **Notifications**: When person presses the button outside the Room at a time where the room has an ongoing meeting, a notification will be sent to the meeting owner.
 - **Easy Integration**: Designed to be integrated with existing meeting room management systems.

 ## Getting Started